SQream/sqream_docs/configuration_guides/current_method_configuration_levels.rst

 Worker-Based Configuration
 --------------
-Worker-based configuration lets you modify the configuration belong to individual workers from the worker configuration file.
+Worker-based configuration lets you modify individual workers using a worker configuration file.
+Worker-based configuration modifications are persistent.

 For more information on making configurations from the worker configuration file, see `Modifying Your Configuration Using a Legacy Configuration File <https://docs.sqream.com/en/latest/configuration_guides/current_configuration_method.html#modifying-your-configuration-using-a-legacy-configuration-file>`_.